 Dr. Rachel

 Dr. Rachel helps individuals navigate the stress, fear, and confusion that come up for people during big life changes.
-She helps people increase their clarity, confidence, and satisfaction so that they can experience more freedom, success, and contentment.
+She understands how overwhelming and anxiety-producing any change to our status quo can feel.
+By increasing individuals’ clarity and self-confidence, Dr. Rachel helps people increase overall feelings of freedom, success, and contentment in life.

 https://betterbalancepsychology.com/